A Fresh Look at the Importance of Renovation for Higher Education

 I believe that by designing for longevity and earmarking future O&M funding, we can develop solutions that spend capital funds in a responsible way and leverage multiple funding sources to benefit each campus facility.
 I view it as a responsibility of designers to support clients in ensuring higher education remains both accessible and high quality.

-Duke Edens Quad Renovation (top) and East Campus Union photographs: Mark Herboth.
+Duke Edens Quad Renovation (top) and Wall Center for Student Life photographs: Mark Herboth.
 Duke University's Crowell Quad Renovation photographs: Tzu Chen.

 Leslie Vollbrecht, Clark Nexsen